NalbantovI/cp-laytime-rules/CP library/MASTER_CP_LAYTIME_RULES_LAYTIME_ONLY.md

 ### VALE - Rule 1

 ```
 (9) If the Vessel fails to comply with the requirements of the International Transport Federation
 ('I.T.F.') or equivalent, all time lost shall be for Owners' account.

 (10) If any cargo is loaded in tweendecks, deeptanks or bunkers, any time lost in loading and
 discharging shall be for the Owners' account.
 ```

+## WORLDFOOD

+**Laytime rules:** 2

-### WORLDFOOD - Rule 3
+### WORLDFOOD - Rule 1

 ```
 The Master has the right to load cargo into places inaccessible to grabs for purposes of stability
 of the Vessel.
 Time used in loading and/or discharging into or from these places shall not count,
 even if the Vessel is on demurrage.
 ```

-## YANCOAL

-**Laytime rules:** 1

-### WORLDFOOD - Rule 4
+### WORLDFOOD - Rule 2

 ```
 The Owners shall be liable for all time lost as a result of Owner's breach or failure.
 ```

+## YANCOAL

-**Laytime rules:** 2
+**Laytime rules:** 0

+*Note: No specific laytime rules extracted*

 ## YARA CP

-**Laytime rules:** 5
+**Laytime rules:** 1

-### YARA CP - Rule 4
+### YARA CP - Rule 1

 ```
-In no other case will the Charterers be responsible for such delay, damage or loss, howsoever caused.
-57. Boycott
+Clause 57 - Boycott:
 In the event of a boycott (whether legal or not) being imposed or threatened to be imposed due to
 the vessel's flag, ownership, nationality of the crew, terms under which the crew is employed or labor
 conditions onboard, previous port calls, time lost as a consequence thereof not to count as lay time or